MaciekTalaska/MaciekTalaska.github.io/source/_posts/In-the-search-for-the-perfect-NodeJS-version-manager.md

 Some time ago I shared how much I liked the way `asdf` simplified version management of some of the developer tools (mostly: programming languages) for me.

-`Asdf` is mature and offers a lot of ready to use plugins.
+`asdf` is mature and offers a lot of ready to use plugins.
 It syntax is easy to remember and concise.
 But I newer actually used it for NodeJS version management.
 Why?
-Mainly it was due to the fact that I was pretty happy with `nvm` that I started using couple of years ago. `Nvm` has unique ability to install new version of NodeJS reinstalling all packages (global ones) that are installed for the currently used version, the syntax is as follows:
+Mainly it was due to the fact that I was pretty happy with `nvm` that I started using couple of years ago. `nvm` has unique ability to install new version of NodeJS reinstalling all packages (global ones) that are installed for the currently used version, the syntax is as follows:

 `nvm install <new_version> --reinstall-packages-from=<old_version>`

-That is super convenient, as it does it automatically, so after installing new version you end up with all the packages you need.
+That is super convenient, as it happens automatically, so after installing new version you end up with all the packages you need.
 Awesome.

-`Nvm` just doesn't seem to work well under `fish`.
+`nvm` just doesn't seem to work well under `fish`.
 For some strange reason I had to remember every time on setting default version, otherwise `npm` and all the globally installed packages were not seen as available.
 This was a bit of pain.
 I have spent some time trying to find some solution for this issue, but nothing worked as I wanted.
 I tried some additional wrappers - but these affected either `fish` start performance or were not convenient for me to use.

 My friend suggested me to try `asdf` for NodeJS - and I was all like 'why haven't I thought of it before'?